 Who Was Nicholas II?

-Nicholas II was born on May 6, 1868 (from the Julian calendar, which was used in Russia until 1918) in Pushkin, Russia.
-He inherited the throne when his father, Alexander III, died in 1894.
-Although he believed in autocracy, he was eventually forced to create an elected legislature.
+Nicholas II inherited the throne when his father, Alexander III, died in 1894.
+Although he believed in an autocracy, he was eventually forced to create an elected legislature.
 Nicholas II’s handling of Bloody Sunday and World War I incensed his subjects and led to his abdication.
 Bolsheviks executed him and his family on the night of July 16-17, 1918, in Yekaterinburg, Russia.

 Coronation & Marriage